d12frosted/elpa-mirror/melpa/math-tex-convert-readme.txt

-This package provides some functions to convert LaTeX math macros into corresponding unicode characters and the other way around.
+This package provides some functions to interactively convert LaTeX math macros into corresponding unicode characters and the other way around.
+You can also define your own translation rules that override the defaults.